Penelope1rose/watson-assistant-demo/README.md

 #### Add a dialog skill

-Import the virtual insurance assistant skill from a JSON file in your cloned repo.
+Import the watson assistant demo skill from a JSON file in your cloned repo.
 From your Assistant panel:

--   Click on  `Add dialog skill`.
+-   Click on  `Add an action or dialog skill`.
 -   Click the  `Upload skill`  tab.
--   Click  `Drag and drop file here or click to select a file`, go to your cloned repo dir, and  `Open`  the JSON file in  `data/assistant/skill-virtual-insurance-assistant.json`.
+-   Click  `Drag and drop file here or click to select a file`, go to your cloned repo dir, and  `Open`  the JSON file in  `resources/Watson Assistant/watson-assistant-demo-skill.json`.
 -   Click the  `Upload`  button.

 The newly created dialog skill should now be shown in your Assistant panel: